vectordotdev/timber-ruby/README.md

 8. ...more coming soon!
 Make a request by [opening an issue](https://github.com/timberio/timber-ruby/issues/new)

-## Do amazing things with your logs
+## Use your logs to get things done

-Unlock the potential of your logs:
+Use your logs in ways a developer needs.
+Be more productive:

 1. [**Powerful searching.** - Find what you need faster.](https://timber.io/docs/app/console/searching)
 2. [**Live tail users.** - Easily solve customer issues.](https://timber.io/docs/app/console/tail-a-user)